 This section of the guidance covers the duration and review of approvals and the management of changes to qualifications during the approval period.

-Approval will be granted to higher technical qualifications for an initial period of 5 years from the point that the awarding body is informed of the final approval.
-We will set out a full process for reviews once the first digital approvals are completed and we have reflected on lessons learnt.
+Approval will be granted to Higher Technical Qualifications for an initial period of 5 years from the point that the awarding body is informed of the final approval.
+We will set out a full process for reviews in due course.
 We will also keep this process under review to reflect any broader changes in the programme.

 However, reviews will follow the following principles:

 To ensure continuity between one approval period and another, the deadline for a review will be the penultimate April prior to the end of the approval period (two years before the end of the period; in the third year of teaching).
 For example, the first digital qualifications will be approved from June 2021 to June 2026.
 They will need to be reapproved by April 2024 to ensure continuity of approval for September 2026 and beyond.